marmat/google-maps-api-addons/README.md

 An extremely lightweight marker class.
 The marker is trimmed down to the very basic needs of a marker.
 In the DOM hierarchy, the marker is represented by a single `div`-node.

+#### PanoMarker

+A marker which can be placed inside custom StreetView Panoramas.
+The marker can be fixed to a position in the panorama image and thus moves with the user's viewport changes.